c422/c422-src/content/en/author/jiaojinlong/_index.md

 # Short bio (displayed in user profile at end of posts)

-bio = "My research interests include affective computing、 marchine learning、 deep learning."
+bio = "My research interests include affective computing, machine learning and deep learning."

 # Enter email to display Gravatar (if Gravatar enabled in Config)